Paris — so much to see, so little time.

 You’ll now find yourself in Paris’ central park, Jardin des Tuileries, where tourists and locals alike wander between two ponds, statues by Rodin and Giacometti, merry-go-rounds and ice cream stands.

 Either cross directly, or, if you’re up for another museum-stop, visit the Musée de l’Orangerie (a gallery of impressionist and post-impressionist paintings) near the Place de la Concorde, where Louis XVI and Marie-Antoinette were guillotined.
-This is now the site of the Luxor Obelisk: a 23 metre high Egyptian monument over 3000 years old, and the Big Wheel: a 70 metre ferris wheel offering amazing views over Paris (12 euros).
+This is now the site of the Luxor Obelisk — a 23-metre-high Egyptian monument that’s over 3,000 years old.

 Exit the park via rue de Castiglione and continue straight to Place Vendôme with its luxury retail brands.
 It’s known for watches and jewellery (Cartier at number 23, Swatch at number 16, Rolex at number 9 and Chopard at number 1).

-If you’ve had an early start you may want to spend the afternoon here at the world’s most famous museum, however it’s more of a whole day event so snap a pic and walk through the Place des Vosges (formerly Place Royal), checking out the Comédie Français theatre at 1 Place Colette.
+It will be tempting (understandably) to spend the rest of your day at the Louvre.
+However, if you want to press on, snap a pic and walk through the Place des Vosges (formerly Place Royal).
+Note the Comédie Français theatre at 1 Place Colette.

 Enter the courtyard of the Palais Royale with its visually pleasing black-and-white columns by French artist Daniel Buren.
 Stroll past the rose gardens and the high-end galleries and shops in the arcades, then walk down rue de Valois and turn left onto rue St Honoré.